dr bob teaching faq

 - You may call me Dr Jantzen, dr bob or just plain bob or

 "professor", depending on what you are comfortable with.
-I am probably older than your parents (I was born the same year as Mad Magazine, you do
+I am older than your parents (I was born the same year as Mad Magazine, you do

 society's rules for addressing people, but I don't like to have this